phocean/TopIcons-plus/README.md

 TopIcons Plus is a fork of TopIcons.
 Many thanks go to Adel Gadllah for making the original extension, and also to Mjnaderi for the [Toptray fork](https://github.com/mjnaderi/TopTray).

-Also, thanks to all contributors (code and issues), and especially to [nevesnunes](https://github.com/nevesnunes) for the very nice code improvements he brought up!
+Also, thanks to all contributors (code and issues), and especially to:

+- [nevesnunes](https://github.com/nevesnunes) for the very nice code improvements he brought up,
+- [terrycloth](https://github.com/terrycloth) for his contributions to the installation script and documentation to make it ready for the Fedora packaging.